Mike Williams (wide receiver, born 1966)

-Michael J. Williams (born October 9, 1966) is an American former professional football wide receiver in the National Football League (NFL).
-He played six seasons for the Detroit Lions in 1989 and the Miami Dolphins from 1991 to 1995.
-Williams played college football at Northeastern University and was selected in the tenth round of the 1989 NFL draft by the Los Angeles Rams with the 269th overall pick.
+Michael J. Williams (born October 9, 1966) is an American former professional football player who was a wide receiver for six seasons in the National Football League (NFL).
+He played for the Detroit Lions in 1989 and the Miami Dolphins from 1991 to 1995.
+Williams played college football for the Northeastern Huskies and was selected in the 10th round of the 1989 NFL draft by the Los Angeles Rams with the 269th overall pick.